LetteraUnica/DMBD-units/courses/Data Management for Big Data/My notes/notes.md

 * Heuristics to avoid generating all plans (perform selections and projections early, perform most restrictive selections and joins before other ones, consider only left-deep joins)

 # Distributed DBMS
-Data physically distributed but logically centralized **Distrubuted computing** A number of autonomous processing elements that are interconnected by a computer network and cooperate in performing their assigned tasks.
+Data physically distributed but logically centralized.

+**Distrubuted computing** A number of autonomous processing elements that are interconnected by a computer network and cooperate in performing their assigned tasks.

 distr.
 DB systems : distr. processing = DM systems : centr. processing